monooso/udacity-nd256-project-two/explanation_5.md

 # Problem 5: Blockchain #
 The blockchain uses a simple linked list.

+- The time complexity of creating the initial list is `O(n)`.
-The time complexity of adding an item to the blockchain is `O(1)`.
-The worst-case time complexity of locating an item within the blockchain is `O(n)`, where `n` is the number of blocks in the blockchain.
+- The time complexity of adding an item to the blockchain is `O(1)`.
+- The worst-case time complexity of locating an item within the blockchain is `O(n)`, where `n` is the number of blocks in the blockchain.
+- The space complexity of the blockchain is `O(n)`.